Keeping possessions safe and restoring dignity

 More than a storage unit

-Street Storage’s values – respect, adaptability and voice – shape every part of the service.
+Street Storage’s values – respect, adaptability and giving people a voice – shape every part of the service.

-“Residents didn’t want it to just be a storage unit.
-We’ve created a space where there are interactions, where there’s respect.
-We have chill spaces and an open office where people can rest and charge their phones.
-We provide conversation and a cup of tea.”
+“Our community didn’t want it to just be a storage unit and neither did we.
+We’ve created a space where there are meaningful interactions every day, where there’s respect.
+We provide conversation and a cup of tea.
+We have chill spaces where people can rest and charge their phones and an ‘open door policy’ office.”

-Many people who use the service become part of the community: helping to clean, arranging furniture, joining in daily chat.
+Many people who use the service become a deeper part of the community: helping to clean, arranging furniture, giving feedback and joining in daily chats about anything and everything from the serious to the silly

 Immediate help